Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

-*The Interpretive Nature of Understanding*: Davidson argued that understanding another person is not a matter of decoding messages but of interpretation--an active process of making sense of their utterances by attributing beliefs and desires that render their behavior rational.
+*The Interpretive Nature of Understanding*: Davidson argued that understanding another person is not a matter of decoding messages but of interpretation--an active process of making sense of their utterances by attributing beliefs and desires that render their behaviour rational.
 This is inherently social and interactive.
 Current AI systems, by contrast, do not interpret in this sense.
 They do not attribute mental states, they do not engage in the give-and-take of conversation as genuine dialogue, and they cannot revise their "understanding" based on negotiated meaning with an interlocutor.